Mihindig/Active-Directory-Lab-with-Splunk-Logging-and-Adversary-Simulation-Setup/README.md

   ```bash
   sudo apt-get update && sudo apt-get upgrade -y
   ```
-- A **NAT Network** was created with the subnet `192.168.10.0/24` and named `ad-project`.
+- A **NAT Network** was created with the subnet `192.168.10.0/24` and named `AD project`.
 All VMs were assigned static IPs within this range and connected to the network.

 ---